Contents

 On This Day Greetings

-To the right of the On This Day date field is a text field.
-Here you can enter an occasion description that you want to include in the greeting.
-For example, you could enter “A Year Since Your Last Appointment” to remind a patient that it’s time for a dental exam.
-This feature provides a very effective marketing instrument.
+To increase date flexibility you will find a date and memo field titled On This Day date.
+Here you can enter a date from the past and in the memo field write a description that you want to include on the greeting.
+For example, you could enter “A Year since Your Last Appointment” to remind a patient that it’s time for a dental exam.

 Milestone Setting Option